Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-The SSPT framework treats space syntax not as an implicit feature to be accidentally absorbed by a neural network, but as an explicit, computable architectural prior that supervises generation \textit{through post-training}.
-This design choice prevents the degradation of pre-trained geometric stability while strictly enforcing topological rules.
-Concretely, the SSPT workflow is cleanly separated into two distinct operational modules:
+The SSPT framework treats space syntax not as an implicit feature to be absorbed by a neural network, but as an explicit, computable architectural prior that supervises generation through post-training.
+This design preserves the pre-trained generator's geometric-generation ability while providing explicit post-hoc configurational supervision.
+Concretely, the SSPT workflow is separated into two operational modules: